 The Friends of the Ordinariate of Our Lady of Walsingham was established in 2011 to assist with the work of the Personal Ordinariate of Our Lady of Walsingham in England and Wales through both practical and financial support.
 The Friends of the Ordinariate was also established in order to raise awareness of the Ordinariate’s life and mission within the wider Catholic community.

-The Friends is a separate charity from the Ordinariate, with its own trustees.
-We work closely with the Ordinary, Monsignor Keith Newton, to identify areas where the Friends can be of assistance.
-Monsignor Newton is also the President of the Friends.
+We work closely with the Ordinary, Mgr Keith Newton, who is our president, to identify areas where the Friends can be of assistance.

 A number of distinguished individuals have offered to serve as Honorary Vice-Presidents:

-- Rt Rev Dom Aidan Bellenger, former Abbot of Downside
+- Rt Rev’d Dom Aidan Bellenger, OSB, former Abbot of Downside Abbey

-- Rt Rev Dom David Charlesworth, Abbot of Buckfast
+- Rt Rev’d Dom David Charlesworth, OSB, Prior Administrator of Buckfast Abbey

 - Lord Deben

 - The Squire de Lisle

 In an address to the Bishops’ Conference of England and Wales, given at Oscott in May 2011, Archbishop Mennini said:

 ‘[The Pope] reminded me that he had asked you to be “generous in implementing the Apostolic Constitution Anglicanorum Coetibus”.
 In his name, I wish to thank all of you for the way you have meticulously carried out that mandate.
 At the same time, I wish to congratulate and encourage Monsignor Keith Newton who was appointed first Ordinary of the Personal Ordinariate of Our Lady of Walsingham.’